 Alouatta ululata together with 26 A. belzebul sequences retrieved from GenBank accounted for 16 haplotypes, 11 of which being unique and five were shared by different individuals (Table 1).
 Haplotype H3 from Pará (Table 1) was the most frequent one.
 The ML topology was similar to the one obtained by Bayesian analysis (BA; Figure 3), except in relation to the position of A. fusca.
 ML placed A. fusca as the most basal offshoot, without support, while BA placed A. caraya as the most basal offshoot.
 ML and BA were coincident in grouping (A. seniculus (A. nigerrima, A. macconnelli)), with low support and A. belzebul and A. ululata, with high support.
 The A. ululata haplotype grouped within the clade of A. belzebul (Figure 3).

-MJ analyses (Figure 4) showed a similar topology to ML and BA in relation to A. ululata and A. belzebul.
+MJ analyses (Figure 4) showed a similar result to ML and BA in relation to A. ululata and A. belzebul.
 Haplotype from A. ululata was directly connected with haplotypes from Tocantins (H2).
 This analysis coincided in showing lack of structure between haplotypes of A. belzebul and A. ululata.

 DISCUSSION